It never rains but it pours; two vertigo case files in one day.

-Remember that any vertigo case files are only anecdotes and, as such have no scientific value; but there is a heap of research confirming that these are not blowing in the wind.
+Remember that vertigo case files are only anecdotes and, as such have no scientific value; but there is a heap of research confirming that this is not blowing in the wind.

 The difficulty is that sometimes a subluxation in the neck is the

 cause of the vertigo.
-But then Hallpike Dix will be negative.
-It's holy
+But then Hallpike-Dix will be negative.
+It is holy

 ground, and we have to be careful.
-Mind you, cervical manipulation should never be done in a casual or careless manner.
+Mind you, cervical manipulation should never be done in a casual or careless manner anyway.

 The second patient was cured within three treatments of the Epleys; this time it was a woman in her early sixties.
 Under my instruction, her husband continued the treatment at home, and it displaced those offending crystals within two more days.

-She too has neck problems, not the cause of the vertigo.
-She too returned after a week for her neck adjustment.
+She too has neck problems; not the cause of the vertigo.
+She too returned after a week for her cervical spine adjustment.
 It needs to be very carefully done; gently.
-This is holy ground.

-Benign paroxysmal positional vertigo, the etiology of 70 percent of vertigo, is caused by crystals coming loose in one of the semicircular canals in the inner ear.
-When the eyes receive mismatched signals from the two inner ears, vertigo is the result.
+Benign paroxysmal positional vertigo, the etiology of 70 percent of the condition, is caused by crystals coming loose in one of the semicircular canals in the inner ear.
+When the eyes receive mismatched signals from the two sides, the world begins to spin.
 And it can be very severe with extreme nausea and vomiting, and falling over; not nice, to say the least.

 Research shows that the Epleys, not drugs, are the treatment of choice.

 What's more, get up and move around, despite the discomfort.
 Extended lying in bed only aggravates the condition.
-Use a stick if necessary and remain close to the furniture and walls; falls are not uncommon and then you may have a broken hip to add even more excitement to your own vertigo case file.
+Use a stick if necessary and remain close to the furniture and walls; falls are not uncommon and then you may have a broken hip to add even more drama to your own vertigo case file.

-Home remedy for vertigo will help as this condition tends to reoccur; once you know these exercises you can do them regularly as prevention; it's a horrible condition and to prevent recurrence of vertigo case file, do these regularly.
+This home remedy for vertigo will help as this condition tends to reoccur; once you know these exercises you can do them regularly as prevention; it's a horrible illness and to prevent recurrence of your own case file, do these regularly.

-Brandt Daroff exercise for vertigo who have been developed for you to do at home; they might just save you from becoming a vertigo case file in some chiropractor's office.
+The Brandt Daroff exercises have been developed for you to do at home; they might just save you from becoming a vertigo case file in some chiropractor's office.